Mobile Assistance Community Responders of Oakland

 Who started MACRO?

-In July 2019, City Councilmembers Gallo and Kaplan, the Police Commission, Faith in Action East Bay, the Urban Strategies Council, and the Coalition for Police Accountability sponsored a presentation by CAHOOTS, a 30-year mobile intervention team in Eugene, Oregon where EMTs and crisis workers respond to 17% of 911 calls instead of police and fire.
+In July 2019, the Coalition for Police Accountability, Faith in Action East Bay, the Urban Strategies Council, the Oakland Police Commission, and City Councilmembers Noel Gallo and Rebecca Kaplan sponsored a presentation by CAHOOTS.
+CAHOOTS is a 30-year old mobile intervention team in Eugene, Oregon where EMTs and crisis workers respond to 17% of 911 calls instead of police and fire.

 The Oakland City Council then commissioned a report on creating a pilot project in Oakland to begin in July 2020.